-Either a mortgage broker or a mortgage banker or you may choose to work with a mortgage broker.
-As both a mortgage broker and mortgage banker can help you purchase your new home, people sometimes confuse them.
+Either a mortgage broker or a mortgage banker can work with you when it's time to locate a mortgage .
+Since both a mortgage broker and mortgage banker will help you purchase your new home, people sometimes confuse them.
 However, it will be useful to recognize the ways they differ so you know what to expect from them as you enter your mortgage application process.

 During the mortgage loan process, an individual or firm who is an independent agent for both mortgage loan applicant and lender is a mortgage broker.
-Your mortgage broker will stand as facilitator between you and the lending institution; which may be a bank, trust company, finance company, mortgage corporation or even an individual, private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
-A mortgage broker can consider your finances to find out which lender is the right fit for you.
-You give your mortgage application to your broker, who presents it to various lenders.
-Your mortgage broker then assists your work with the lender chosen until closing.
-Upon closing, the broker's commission comes from the borrower.
+A mortgage broker facilitates things for you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
+A mortgage broker can look at your finances to determine which lender is the best fit for your loan needs.
+Your broker will offer your mortgage loan application to a handful of lenders, and works with the lender of choice until the loan closes.
+The broker receives a commission from the borrower at closing.

 Shopping for a mortgage loan?
 We will be glad to assist you!
 Give us a call at